September 2014–May 2015

 Do you like documentaries by accomplished independent filmmakers?
 Are you looking to connect with others who care about finding solutions for the challenges facing our communities?
 Become a regular attendee of this dynamic film series.

 Enjoy powerful documentary films selected by the creators of the Emmy Award-winning series Independent Lens.
 Facilitated discussions following each free screening encourage inclusive conversations about the issues addressed in the film.
-The remainder of this season’s lineup will be available September 1.

 Evolution of a Criminal